fzoric8/hpe_ros_package/README.md

 2. How to retrain network to have fewer GFLOPs?
 3. How to solve stereovision problem with this?

+#### TODO:

+Initial ideas that could result in faster inference are:

+1. Train new neural network that can take in consideration both images
+2. Setup MLFlow on Server PC
+3. Test newly trained neural network

 #### LPN and SimpleBaselines comparison

 | SimpleBaselines | Params | FLOPS |